 Journey to the Pachacamac ruins, built by a pre-Incan civilization.

-Depart from the cruise ship pier and travel along the Panamerican Highway towards the Pachacamac ruins.
+Travel along the Panamerican Highway towards the Pachacamac ruins.

 Your tour begins with a drive to Pachacamac, located about 19 miles to the south of Lima.
 During pre-Inca and Inca times, it was the most important ceremonial center of the Peruvian Coast.
 Constructed around 700 A.D., early inhabitants came here to worship and give offerings to their God, “Pachacamac,” who was believed to be the creator of the world and its creatures.